themonster-hub/Mm-Roblox-Anti-cheat/README.md

 ![alt text](https://img.shields.io/badge/Compatibility-FilteringEnabled-brightgreen)

-MM Anti-Cheat is a modular, server-authoritative anti-cheat solution for Roblox.
-It is engineered on the principle of zero client trust, with all critical detection logic operating on the server to ensure high resistance to tampering and full compliance with the FilteringEnabled environment.
+A comprehensive, server-authoritative anti-cheat solution designed for Roblox.
+This system is engineered on the principle of zero client trust, with all critical detection logic operating on the server to ensure high resistance to tampering and full compliance with the FilteringEnabled environment.

 Table of Contents

-Philosophy
+Why MM Anti-Cheat?

 Feature Set